AshKyd/bne-lgbtq-tech-web/src/code-of-conduct.md

 All attendees, speakers, sponsors and volunteers at our meetup are required to agree with the following code of conduct.

-Organizers enforce this code throughout the event.
+Organisers enforce this code throughout the event.
 We expect cooperation from all participants to help ensure a safe environment for everybody.

 - [Report an Issue](/report/)